GerbilSoft/rom-properties/README.md

 ## v1.3 - The Internationalization Release

 This release adds support for internationalization.
 Now you can have the ROM Properties fields displayed in your own native language.
+(Currently not supported on Windows; this will be fixed before release.)

 Translators needed; file an issue if you'd like to get started on a new translation, or submit a Pull Request if you have a translation ready to go.